 If an Order to transfer the property is made, the change in lawful possession of the property must be recorded in the Indian Land Registry System (ILRS) under the Indian Act.
 The responsibility lies with the successful applicant to whom the property is being transferred, to send a copy of the Order to the Minister of INAC so that these changes can be recorded in the ILRS.
 In the case of the applicant being in a First Nation under FNLMA, or a self-governing band, or the Kanasatake Mohawk Interim land base, the copy of the order is delivered directly to the First Nation.

 Chapter 11 - Additional Resources

 Reading and References

-In the sections that follow, you will find a number of additional items that may be of use to you.
+The following are additional items that may be of use to you.

 Further reading and references: